Parents and Guardians

 During the year, students in the fifth grade will be working on:

-• Fluently multiply and dividing multi-digit whole numbers using the standard algorithm
+• Multiplying multi-digit whole numbers using the standard algorithm

 • Reading, writing, comparing, and rounding decimals to the thousandths place